 The Complete New York City Photography Portfolio

-This collection of work represents a large portion of imagery created by me that was used in various campaigns, and commissioned for many types of media.
+This collection of work represents a large portion of imagery (primarily New York City photography) created by me that was used in various campaigns, and commissioned for many types of media.

 That said, I license my work for film, print, television, and digital use.
 I also work directly with brands.
 If you are interested in any of these aspects of my work, send me an email at email@example.com